Mikearizon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a scripts that prints "Hello, world"
+Write a script that displays a confused smiley